ankou-k/corner-store-inventory/README.txt

 **Why is django model called ORM?**
 ORM stands for Object-Relational Mapping.
 It is named that because it maps data between a relational database and an object-oriented language.
 It aligns the code with the database structures.

+**Implementation of part 2**
+1. I created file forms.py in the main directory, I imported Product model from main/models.py and I created a product entry form that allows to add a model object
+2. I opened views.py and made a function that creates a form which automatically saves the data submitted to the form
+3. I added product objects to the main view so that they display on the homepage
+4. I added my product function to urlpatterns in main/urls.py
+5. I added 2 imports to main/views.py in order to work with XML and JSON data easily from django.http import HttpResponse from django.core import serializers
+6. I created 4 functions in main/views.py to display objects in XML, JSON, XML by ID, and JSON by ID formats
+7. I imported my 4 functions into main/urls.py and added URL paths for each of them in urlpatterns.
+8. I created base.html in main/templates/ to ensure consistent design of my views, and I added {% extends 'base.html' %} to main/templates/main.html
+9. I made base.html detectable as a template file by changing the templates variable in settings.py

+**Explain why we need data delivery in implementing a platform.**
+**In your opinion, which is better, XML or JSON?
+Why is JSON more popular than XML?**
+**Explain the functional usage of is_valid() method in Django forms.
+Also explain why we need the method in forms.**
+**Why do we need csrf_token when creating a form in Django?
+What could happen if we did not use csrf_token on a Django form?
+How could this be leveraged by an attacker?**